Zingle/node-stream-spigot/README.md

 bucket.

-Data that passes through the **Spigot** will be written to the bucket In addition, the **Spigot** class has a `.pipe(Writable)` method which can be used similarly to `Readable.pipe(Writable)`.
+Data that passes through the **Spigot** will be written to the bucket The **Spigot** class has a `.fill(Writable)` method which can be used to start filling a new bucket.
 Once data starts writing to a bucket in this manner, each chunk is passed to the shutoff valve to determine if the bucket is filled yet.

 Example - Write Multiple Files
 ==============================